haven-jeon/GMenuNext/README.md

 * Fix crash when changing wallpaper in default skin;
 * Fix backdrop not working in Selector screen;
 * Updated m1024 skin pack;
-* Batch of internal changes
+* Batch of internal changes.

 **2018-05-02** (*Codename: Your device, your backdrops.*)
 * Image backdrops in main menu and selector;